The Best Tracker Funds

 Let’s get right to the point.
 John Bogle’s book “The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns” was the most impactful investing book I’ve ever read.

-Stock picking can seem effortless fine during a bull market when prices are going up.
+Stock picking can make you feel like a genius during a bull market when prices are going up.
 IF you can correctly identify which sectors are profitable, and which stocks within those sectors are profitable.
 For example, up until the end of February 2021, technology stocks were raging upwards.
-Then in early March 2021, tech stocks plummeted and oil and energy stocks rose.
+Then in early March 2021, tech stocks plummeted and oil and energy stocks erupted.

-Timing these cyclical stock moves was nearly impossible and required lots of research and luck.
+Timing these cyclical stock moves is nearly impossible and required lots of research and luck.
 The issue is when stock prices are dropping, emotions get involved and bad timing decisions can cost you money.
-Amature investors tend to panic sell when prices are plummeting and buy when they are rising.
+Amateur investors tend to panic sell when prices are plummeting and buy when they are rising.
+The opposite of what they should be doing.

 (I’m currently recording a video series on stock picking where I pony up £5,500 of my own cash and try to beat the returns of my index trackers by stock picking.
 You can watch the video series here).